Skip to content

 Live By Faith, Not By Sight

-This second phrase is something I have heard throughout my Christian experience with varying levels of understanding to what it means.
-At times it has had the mystical weight that is often put on the phrase, “faith as big as a mustard seed”.
+This second phrase is something I have heard throughout my Christian experience, with varying levels of understanding about what it means.
+At times it has carried the same mystical weight often placed on the phrase “faith as small as a mustard seed.”
 Is this faith in whatever we want to happen?
-How much is enough faith?
-Should we ignore the things I see because it is all about whatever I am imagining in my mind?
+How much faith is enough?
+Should we ignore the things we see because it’s all about whatever we imagine in our minds?

-Obviously those questions do not lead into what God has for us and often takes us off track in our Christian walk.
-I think that following the flow of the entire passage brings clarity to what Paul/God is trying to communicate.
+Obviously, those questions do not lead us into what God has for us and often take us off track in our Christian walk.
+I think following the flow of the entire passage brings clarity to what Paul—and God—is trying to communicate.

 Home in the Body; Away from the Lord

 Being at home in the body is equal to being away from the Lord.
-Being home with the Lord is being clothed in our heavenly dwelling.
-Therefore it is important to know what being at home in the body looks like.
+Being at home with the Lord is being clothed in our heavenly dwelling.
+Therefore, it is important to know what being “at home in the body” looks like.
 This is allowing the things of our physical lives to take precedence over the things of heaven.
-Or, to put it another way, it is allowing our understanding of how the world operates take precedence over what God says is true.
-It is trusting in our five senses instead of the leading of the Holy Spirit… that deposit of the heavenly dwelling.
+Or, to put it another way, being home in the body is allowing our understanding of how the world operates to take precedence over what God says is true.
+It is trusting in our five senses instead of the leading of the Holy Spirit—that deposit of the heavenly dwelling.

 Basing Our Lives Off Our Senses

-Our five senses are not only sight, but hear, smell, taste, and FEEL.
-I know that the fifth sense is touch, but calling it feel opens it up to more.
-Touch tells when you stepped on something sharp; feel is the pain mixed with worry of how bad it is cut.
-I have highlighted feel because this is the level that fear resides.
+Our five senses are not only sight, but hearing, smell, taste, and feel.
+I know the fifth sense is technically touch, but calling it feel opens it up to more.
+Touch tells you when you stepped on something sharp; feel is the pain mixed with the worry of how bad the cut is.
+I highlight feel because this is the level where fear resides.

-These five senses are based and controlled by the circumstances of life and our past experiences that define those circumstances.
+These five senses are shaped and controlled by the circumstances of life and our past experiences that define those circumstances.
 For instance, when you touch a hot stove, you learn not to do it again.
-Therefore if you have tried something in the past that has caused you pain or embarrassment, you are not likely to try it again.
+Therefore, if you have tried something in the past that caused you pain or embarrassment, you are not likely to try it again.
 If a circumstance in your life comes up that feels like a past experience that caused pain, you will approach it with caution.
-If you have had a friend betray you in the past, you are not as likely to open up to someone else.
-Similarly if you have done something in the past that has made you feel good, you are likely to go back to do it again (e.g. addictions).
+If you have had a friend betray you in the past, you are less likely to open up to someone else.
+Similarly, if you have done something in the past that made you feel good, you are likely to go back to it again (e.g., addictions).

 God is saying that basing our lives off our five senses keeps us away from Him.